renoki-co/echo-server/README.md

 └─────┴────────────────┴─────────────┴─────────┴─────────┴──────────┴────────┴──────┴───────────┴──────────┴──────────┴──────────┴──────────┘
 ```

+**Remember, if you are scaling processes or nodes, make sure to NOT use the local driver since it won't talk effectively between processes/nodes, and you should use a replicating driver like Redis (which is set by default).**

 ## Docker Images

 The package was built and oriented to a scalable approach, meaning it supports multi-node & multi-process configurations, but also Docker for rapid scaling on certain infrastructure, like Kubernetes.